Stonemasonry Restoration: Mastering Techniques for Stone Conservation

 3. Grinding

 Deep scratches and surface imperfections can’t be removed with cleaning alone.
 Grinding removes a thin layer from the stone’s surface, eliminating these defects and restoring a uniform surface.
+This process is typically handled by CNC operators, who use precise machinery to achieve the desired finish.

 Materials Used: Heavy machinery equipped with diamond abrasive pads or disks.
 The grit of the diamond abrasives varies, starting from coarse (to remove deep scratches) and progressing to finer grits for smoothing the surface.